List of constituencies of the Manipur Legislative Assembly

-The Manipur Legislative Assembly is the unicameral state legislature of Manipur state in India.
+The Manipur Legislative Assembly is the unicameral state legislature of the Manipur state in India.
 The seat of the Legislative Assembly is at Imphal, the capital of the state.
 It is housed in the Capital Complex in the Thangmeiband locality of Imphal city.
 The term of the Legislative Assembly is five years, unless dissolved earlier.
-Presently, it comprises 60 members who are directly elected from single-seat constituencies.
+Presently, it comprises 60 members who are directly elected from single-seat constituencies., of which 40 are in the Imphal Valley and 20 in the surrounding hill districts.
+At present, 1 assembly constituency is reserved for candidates belonging to the Scheduled Castes and 19 assembly constituencies are reserved for candidates belonging to the Scheduled tribes.